 3PL companies tend to get huge shipping discounts because of the large number of packages they send to these couriers.
 Then, they pass down the benefits to their partners by offering them discounted rates.
 It’s a win-win.

-Find Out the Cheapest Way to Send a Package with Easyship
+Find the Cheapest Way to Send a Package with Easyship

-Besides, we offer you other shipping tools to help streamline your shipping experience and delight your buyers.
-They include:
+We also offer a range of easy-to-use shipping tools, to help streamline your shipping experience and delight your buyers.
+Popular features include: